cjdelisle/cjdns/rfcs/Whitepaper.md

 the last entry in the reply.

 Routers choose the node to forward a packet to in a similar way to how they answer search queries.
-They select nodes from their of their routing table except in this case the selection contains only a single node.
-The packet is sent through the CryptoAuth session for the next hop and the label for that hop is applied to the packet and it is sent to the switch.
+They select nodes from their routing table except in this case the selection contains only one node.
+The packet is sent through the CryptoAuth session corresponding to this node and the label for getting to it is applied to the packet before sending to the switch.
 The "search target" for forwarding a packet is the IPv6 destination address of the packet.

 ## The CryptoAuth